Daply/UniversityTasks/Operation systems/lab 4/readme.md

 ```
 2. A ring queue is implemented by an array, whose elements are of type int.
 The size a circular queue is specified in the constructor.
 3. If the thread calls the Insert method, and the ring queue is full, then the method Insert should put this thread in a waiting state until it is removed from the ring queue of at least one element by another thread.
-4. If the thread calls the Remove method, and the ring queue is empty, then the Remove should put this thread in a waiting state before writing to the ring queue, at least one new element by another thread.
+4. If the thread calls the Remove method, and the ring queue is empty, then the Remove should put this thread in a waiting state before writing to the ring queue, at least one new element by another thread.<br>
 Additional requirements:
 To test the SyncQueue class, write a program for the console process that consists of a main thread and several consumer and producer threads.<br>
 The main thread should do the following:<br>